Disability Price Tag

 Campaigning to tackle the financial penalty of disability

 We’re calling on Government to tackle the extra costs faced by disabled people and their families.
-We need action in four areas:
+We need action in 4 areas:

 Universal Credit (UC)

-- Use the trial of ‘managed migration’ to ensure disabled people don’t lose access to financial support as they move to UC
+- Use the trial of ‘managed migration’ to ensure disabled people do not lose access to financial support as they move to UC

 - Work with disabled people and disability organisations to develop new components within UC to offset loss of support